buildingSMART/BCF-XML/Documentation/README.md

 * project.bcfp (optional)
     - An XML file referencing the extension.xsd to a project.
+* bcf.version
+	* An XML file following the version.xsd schema with information of the BCF schema used.
+The file content should be identical to the contents of [bcf.version](bcf.version "bcf.version")
 * markup.bcf
     * An XML file following the markup.xsd schema that is described below.
 * viewpoint.bcfv